Here are the five ways to add single or multiple columns to a data frame in R:

 Output

-You can see from the above picture that we mutated an existing data frame to add “col4” using the dplyr::mutate() method.
+As shown in the above picture, we modified an existing data frame by adding “col4” using the dplyr::mutate() method.

 That’s it!